Frequently Asked Questions (FAQs)

 What is MRC?

-The Medical Reserve Corps is a community-based group made of both medical and non-medical volunteers who train and prepare to assist local public health and emergency management agencies in the event of a disaster.
+The Medical Reserve Corps is a community-based group of medical and non-medical volunteers who train to assist local public health and emergency management agencies in the event of a disaster.

 MRC units are community-based and function as a way to locally organize and utilize volunteers—medical professionals and others—who want to donate their time and expertise to promote healthy living throughout the year and to prepare for and respond to emergencies.
 MRC volunteers supplement existing local emergency and public health resources.